garrandall/popular-music-data/tracks/i-never-seen-a-man-cry--aka-i-seen-a-man-die--scarface.md

   start_date: '1995-03-11'
 ---
-So what you gonna do when you get outta' here cat da'
-Face: I don't know, tryin' to live it one day at a time you know (Cough, cough)I here you talkin' man, live it one day at a time it ain't nothin' but a thang tho bro'
-Face: Yeah, I here you fool well let me get up outta here my ride out here waitin' for me A'ight catty take it easy baby
+So what you gonna do when you get outta' here cat da' I don't know, tryin' to live it one day at a time you know I here you talkin' man, live it one day at a time it ain't nothin' but a thang tho bro' Yeah, I here you fool well let me get up outta here my ride out here waitin' for me Alright catty take it easy baby
-Face: Stay up fool
+Stay up fool

-Verse 1:
 He greets his father with his hands up
 Rehabilitated slightly, glad to be the mans child
 The world is different since he seen it last